Battle of Ambon: Infantry

-At the outbreak of war on 8 December, Ambon was garrisoned by the 2,800-strong Molukken Brigade of the Royal Netherlands East Indies Army (KNIL) garrison, commanded by Lieutenant Colonel Joseph Kapitz and consisting of Indonesian colonial troops, under European officers.
+At the outbreak of war on 8 December 1941 Ambon was garrisoned by the 2,800-strong Molukken Brigade of the Royal Netherlands East Indies Army (KNIL) garrison, commanded by Lieutenant Colonel Joseph Kapitz and consisting of Indonesian colonial troops under European officers.
 The garrison was poorly equipped and trained, partly as a result of the Netherlands having been defeated and occupied by Nazi Germany.
 The KNIL units were not equipped with radios and relied on landlines and written communications.
 They included 300 partly trained reservists.
 The Australian Army's 1,100-strong Gull Force, commanded by Lieutenant Colonel Leonard Roach, arrived on 17 December.
 The force consisted of the 2/21st Battalion from the Australian 8th Division, as well as some divisional artillery and support units.
 Kapitz was appointed Allied commander on Ambon.
-On the very day the Gull Force disembarked in Ambon, Roach raised concerns that mirrored those expressed by Brigadier Lind.
+On the very day the Gull Force disembarked in Ambon, Roach raised concerns that mirrored those expressed by Lind.
 Roach raised concerns about the lack of reconnaissance missions being conducted, medical equipment, anti-tank weapons and the absence of any field guns.
 This request was repeated on 23 December 1941, to which Army Headquarters rejected and reiterated the need to defend with the supplies available.

-On 6 January, after Dutch and British territories to the north fell to Japan and a bombing run on Ambon by Japanese aircraft, Roach once again raised concerns with Army Headquarters and stated that his forces could hold out for no more than one day without reinforcements.
+On 6 January 1942, after Dutch and British territories to the north fell to Japan and a bombing run on Ambon by Japanese aircraft, Roach once again raised concerns with Army Headquarters and stated that his forces could hold out for no more than one day without reinforcements.
 Following this communication, Roach was relieved of command and was replaced by Lieutenant Colonel John Scott on 14 January.
 This change in command caused significant problems as Scott had no prior knowledge of the situation in Ambon and was not acquainted with much of the Gull Force.
-Throughout early to late January, many troops of Gull Force were taken out of action due to malaria and dysentery.
+Throughout early to late January, many troops of Gull Force were taken out of action because of malaria and dysentery.